-There's plenty to look into when you're shopping for the best work mouse for your needs, but we suggest you start by looking at ergonomics first.
-Even minor differences in the size, shape, and overall design of your mouse can help you work more comfortably for longer.
-Second, consider the kind of work you'll be doing and determine what features you may need to improve your workflow.
-If you work with documents and spreadsheets, you'll want a high-quality scroll wheel.
-If you're a programmer or design professional, it's helpful to have a good number of easy-to-reach, programmable buttons for macros.
-Some other elements you'll want to keep in mind are whether you'd like wireless capabilities, multi-device pairing, or if you have a preference for how you recharge your mouse.
-Also, you may want a more compact and portable model if you're planning on using your mouse on the go.
+There's plenty to look into when shopping for the best work mouse for your needs, but we suggest you start by looking at ergonomics first.
+Even minor differences in your mouse's size, shape, and design can help you work more comfortably for longer.
+Second, consider the work you'll be doing and determine what features you may need to improve your workflow.
+You'll need a high-quality scroll wheel if you work with documents and spreadsheets.
+If you're a programmer or design professional, having many easy-to-reach, programmable buttons for macros is helpful.
+Some other elements you'll want to keep in mind are whether you need wireless capabilities, multi-device pairing, or if you have a preference for how you recharge your mouse.
+Also, you may want a more compact and portable model if you plan to use your mouse on the go.

-If you're looking for the best office mouse on a budget, we recommend the Logitech M720 Triathlon.
-It doesn't feel as premium as the mice in Logitech's MX Master series but offers many of the same features.
-It has a right-handed, ergonomic shape with a small thumb rest and three side buttons, the third of which switches between paired devices by default.
+If you're looking for the best mouse for office use on a budget, we recommend the Logitech M720 Triathlon.
+It offers many of the same features as our top pick, the Logitech MX Master 3S, but it doesn't have the same premium-quality feel.
+It has a right-handed, ergonomic shape with a small thumb rest, a gesture button, and three side buttons, the third of which switches between paired devices by default.
 It has a rubberized coating for added grip and is well-suited for a range of hand sizes.
-It connects wirelessly with its USB receiver or via Bluetooth, and you can pair it with up to three devices at once.
-It uses a single AA battery for power and has an impressive advertised battery life of up to 24 months.
-The scroll wheel also unlocks for free-scrolling and has left and right tilt buttons for horizontal scrolling.
-As is the case on the Logitech MX Master series, the thumb rest also has a button to enable gesture commands.
+It connects wirelessly with its USB receiver or via Bluetooth, and you can pair it with up to three devices simultaneously.
+It uses a single AA battery for power and has an advertised battery life of up to 24 months.
+The scroll wheel also has a free-scrolling mode and left and right tilt inputs.

-Unfortunately, its shape and high palm rest make this mouse pretty bulky, so it doesn't slip easily into laptop cases.
+Unfortunately, its tall shape and high palm rest make this mouse bulky, so it doesn't slip easily into laptop cases.
 Also, its mouse feet are on the thinner side and have sharp edges that can dig into softer mousepads.
-That said, it's a versatile option that combines lots of productivity features into an affordable package that's comfortable for just about all hand sizes.
+That said, it's a versatile option that combines many productivity features into an affordable package that's comfortable for just about all hand sizes.

 If you're looking for something much cheaper and simpler, check out the Logitech M100.
-When shopping for this mouse, you may notice a very similar-looking model called the Logitech B100.
-They're the same mouse; the only difference is that the B100 has different packaging aimed at a business audience.
-Overall, this mouse is very inexpensive but doesn't feel flimsy.
-However, the plastic doesn't feel as high-quality as that used on the other Logitech mice.
+Despite its inexpensive price point, it feels pretty sturdy, though admittedly less sturdy than the other Logitech mice on this list.
 As far as controls go, there are two primary click buttons and a basic scroll wheel.
+When shopping for this mouse, you may notice a similar-looking model called the Logitech B100.
+They're the same mouse; the only difference is that the B100 has different packaging intended to appeal to a more business-oriented audience.

-Unfortunately, it has a stiff rubber cable and tiny mouse feet that don't glide nearly as smoothly as other options on this list.
-Besides that, it's fairly small, but its shape is well-suited for using a palm grip if you have small or medium-sized hands.
-A fingertip grip works great for larger hands, but it may not be very comfortable if you're planning on using this mouse for a full eight-hour work shift.
+Unfortunately, it has a stiff rubber cable and tiny mouse feet that don't glide nearly as smoothly as our other recommendations.
+Besides that, it's small, but its shape is well-suited for using a palm grip if you have small or medium-sized hands.
+A fingertip grip works great for larger hands, but using this mouse for a full eight-hour work shift may be uncomfortable.

 Our recommendations above are what we think are currently the best work mice for most people.
 We factor in the price (a cheaper mouse wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no mice that are difficult to find or almost out of stock everywhere).